 Emergency medical services (EMS) providers, firefighters, and law enforcement personnel are among those who may encounter illicitly-manufactured drugs during their work.
-This page provides safety and health training resources related to the prevention of occupational exposure to synthetic opioids and the hazards associated with clandestine meth labs.
+This page provides safety and health training resources related to the prevention of occupational exposure to opioids and the hazards associated with clandestine meth labs.

 This page offers information for workers who may be exposed to mold during remediation/cleanup work or emergency response activities.
 Resources include the WTP mold cleanup training tool, awardee training course materials, and links to federal guidance.